Skip to main content

 Limitations

-• Limited resource-level filters: Resource-level filtering is available for products, collections, and metaobjects.
+• Limited resource-level filters: Resource-level filtering is available for products, collections, metaobjects, and themes.
 Other resource types (pages, blogs, articles, etc.) cannot yet be filtered by their attributes.

 If you have suggestions or feature requests, please contact us